 RTD buses are designed to be user-friendly, fast, convenient, and most importantly, safe.
 Did you know RTD vehicles may be equipped with onboard audio and video surveillance systems?
-RTD also collaborates with the Stockton Police Department and the Stockton Unified School District Police Department to ensure the safety of our employees and our customers.
+RTD also collaborates with the Stockton Police Department and Security to ensure the safety of our employees and our customers.

 - Tell a family member or friend your travel route.
 Call them when you arrive safely.